Most of us may know that studying should not be based on memory but on understanding the facts.

 For instance, audio learners can make up a song to help with your memorizing or even memorize out loud.
-I would recommend separating the content you need to remember into groups of 2-4 phrases and read each group out loud.
+I would recommend separating the content you need to remember into groups of 2-4 phrases and reading each group out loud.
 Next, repeat them for multiple times without referring and continue for the whole content you need to remember.
-Lastly, reinforce the memory work by repeating the whole content from the beginning to end without stopping.
+Lastly, reinforce the memory work by repeating the whole content from beginning to end without stopping.

 Ensure you repeat this whole process about 5 times before your major examination!

-Visual learners can try to picture images in your head while going through the content you have to memories.
-In addition, I would also suggest to kinesthetic learners to walk around while reading out loud to engage the brain in the memorizing process.
-You can even write out or type out the words to memorize, be creative and find out what works for you!
+Visual learners can try to picture images in their heads while going through the content they have to memories.
+In addition, I would also suggest to kinesthetic learners walk around while reading out loud to engage the brain in the memorizing process.
+You can even write out or type out the words to memorize, be creative, and find out what works for you!

 Another tip would be to use mnemonics to aid in memory work.
 Mnemonics are memory devices that aim to help learners break down large chunks of information into their characteristics, steps, stages, or more.
 There are many types of mnemonics and are only limited to the imagination of each student.
 However, I will still be sharing some common mnemonics to help you kick-start your learning!

 - Expressions or Word Mnemonics